Wildlife Care at Drumlin Farm

 The Wildlife Internship Program for college students and recent grads helps train future wildlife care specialists.
 Our interns learn from and assist Wildlife Care staff with the general care and maintenance of a collection of native non-releasable wildlife.
 Get details & apply >

 Drumlin Farm cares for more than 70 individuals that belong to more than 30 species of wildlife native to Massachusetts.

 When they are not visiting thousands of schoolchildren in their classrooms each year, these animals reside at the Wildlife Care Center.
 This area is not open to the public.

-These are some of the species housed at the Wildlife Care Center:
+Some of the species housed at the Wildlife Care Center include:

 |American Crow||Broad-winged Hawk||Great Horned Owl||American Pekin Duck||Spotted Turtle|

 |Barn Owl||Canada Goose||Mallard||Rabbits (domestic)||Turkey Vulture|

 |Box Turtle||Gray Tree Frog||Painted Turtle||Spotted Salamander|